suncoast-devs/handbook/lessons/sql-intro/index.md

 - `char(N)` - The `N` represents the largest number of characters this column can store.
 If we supply _less_ than `N` characters the rest of the column will be padded with spaces.
-This ensures the column is _always_ `N` characters long
+This ensures the column is _always_ `N` characters long.
 - `varchar(N)` - Again the `N` represents the largest number of characters the column can store, however, the width of the data is variable.
 If we supply _less_ than `N` characters the column is _not_ filled with spaces.